Remembering David Lynch's musical legacy: 10 songs to go beyond the films

 Chrystabell & David Lynch, “Sublime Eternal Love”

-In her review, The Associated Press' Krysta Fauria describes Lynch's last album, “Cellophane Memories” a collaboration with the artist Chrystabell, as “surrealist” and “difficult to categorize within a genre.”
-She argues it can only be defined by its “austere lyrics and ambient soundscapes carried by Chrystabell’s hypnotic, reverbed vocals.”
-Now that it has become Lynch's final album, it doubles as a fitting coda — as does its closing track, “Sublime Eternal Love."
+In her review of Lynch's last album, “Cellophane Memories”, Associated Press’ Krysta Fauria describes the director’s collaboration with the artist Chrystabell as “surrealist” and “difficult to categorise within a genre”.
+She argues it can only be defined by its “austere lyrics and ambient soundscapes carried by Chrystabell’s hypnotic, reverbed vocals”.
+Now that it has become Lynch's final album, it doubles as a fitting coda – as does its closing track, “Sublime Eternal Love”.
 It's a haunting, romantic vocal performance atop modulating synthetic production, the kind sound long associated with Lynch.